-The master must have the RSS or RDS created at the address of the 2310.
-A point name should be assigned to each of the 2310's 32 alarm input points.
+The master must have the RSS or RDS created at the address of the 2310 AL. A point name should be assigned to each of the 32 alarm input points in the 2310 AL.

 The controls should be mapped to an RCDI.
 The equipment which is being controlled will generally determine if the control point(s) should be ON/OFF or momentary.
 The master should be configured so that it knows that the RCDI exists, and a name assigned to each control point.